simonambridge/chartDSE/README.md

 - ./bin/www" - starts the http server
 - If an index.html file is in ./public then it will display that as the entry point e.g. http://localhost:3000
 - If not then it will use index.jade  in /views and display the Express welcome message
-- ./public/chart.html - a simple d3 example and buttons to test the ReST interfaces for the two table queries
+- ./public/chart.html - a simple d3 example chart and buttons to test the ReST interfaces for the two table queries
 - ./public/simplechart.html - a simple dashboard that displays time-series data from the custom table - from ideas at https://github.com/ESeufert/d3.js-dashboard-examples

 ##Example Cassandra Nodejs code: